konflux-ci/architecture/ADR/0018-apps-continuous-perf-testing.md

 4. Horreum performs result analysis, looking for changes in configured metrics.
 5. Pipeline gets PASS/FAIL decision from Horreum back to the pipeline, so pipeline can return proper result.

+Although Horreum provides rich web UI for configuring JSON parsing, change detection and data visualization, it will stay hidden to StoneSoup users.
+StoneSoup will expose subset of that functionality in it's own web UI and will talk to Horreum via it's API interface.

 ## Consequences

 Pros: